Nechako River: History

-The expedition of Alexander MacKenzie went past the mouth of the Nechako in 1793, curiously without observing it.
+The expedition of Alexander MacKenzie went past the mouth of the Nechako in 1793 without observing it.
 The first European to ascend the Nechako was James McDougall, a member of Simon Fraser's expedition, in 1806.

 Nechako Reservoir

 The Nechako is one of the main tributaries of the Fraser River, although half of its flow was diverted through the Coast Mountains to the Kemano generating station at sea level on the Gardner Canal, 858 m below the reservoir's intakes, which supplies power to the aluminum smelter at nearby Kitimat.
 The main reservoir of the Nechako power diversion is called the Nechako Reservoir or Ootsa Lake Reservoir, but there are many subnames for different parts of the lake because its conversion into a reservoir involved the amalgamation of chains of lakes, the largest of which were Eutsuk Lake and Natalkuz Lake, which form the south arm of the reservoir.
-The reservoir's alternate name comes from Ootsa Lake, now merged into the north arm of the reservoir but originally flowing into the Oosta River, a tributary of the Nechako.
+The reservoir's alternate name comes from Ootsa Lake, now merged into the north arm of the reservoir but originally flowing into the Ootsa River, a tributary of the Nechako.
 Other lakes also merged into the north arm are Whitesail Lake and Tahtsa Lake, with the correspondingly-named rivers connecting them now flooded and renamed Whitesail Reach and Tahtsa Reach.
 The Quanchus Range is located between the two arms of the reservoir.

 The damming of the Nechako in 1952 and the consequent massive reduction in flow has been the source of considerable political controversy.
 The Cheslatta Carrier Nation, a subgroup of the Dakelh or Carrier people, were flooded out by the creation of the reservoir and forced to abandon their homes with only two weeks' warning.
 The increase in water temperature caused by the reduction in flow has been an ongoing problem for the salmon run on the Fraser and Stuart Rivers as well as the Nechako.
 Populations of White Sturgeon may have also been affected as studies show an unnatural decline in late-juvenile/early adult populations of the species.